 The full course takes about one hour to complete.
 Once the course is complete, they need to do an online assessment.

 Producers need to answer all questions correctly and agree to abide by the LPA requirements in order to achieve LPA accreditation.
-From 1 October 2017, they will need to pay the LPA accreditation fee as a part of this process.
+They need to pay the LPA accreditation fee as a part of this process.

 Producers should work through LPA Learning in preparation to ensure they understand all requirements of the program.
-New animal welfare and biosecurity practice modules will be available within LPA Learning from July 2017.
+New animal welfare and biosecurity practice modules have been available within LPA Learning since July 2017.

-Animal welfare will be added as a new LPA program module from 1 October 2017.
+Animal welfare was added as a new LPA program module on 1 October 2017.
 In preparation, from July 2017 an animal welfare module will be included within LPA Learning.

-- A current copy of the S&Gs for cattle, sheep and/or goats (as applicable) shall be accessible as a reference and persons involved with husbandry of livestock are familiar with the content.
+- A current copy of the S&Gs for cattle, sheep and/or goats (as applicable) is accessible as a reference and persons involved with husbandry of livestock are familiar with the content.